Roaming in a 5G Network

 As the UE is latched on the Roaming Network, the Subscriber can start consuming the Voice & Supplementary Services using the resources of the Visiting Network.

-(Click to enlarge) Roaming Infrastructure
+fig. Roaming Infrastructure (Click to enlarge)

-For Data, GRX (GPRS Roaming Exchange) /IPX (IP Exchange) backbone comes into the picture.
+For Data, GRX (GPRS Roaming Exchange) / IPX (IP Exchange) backbone comes into the picture.

 This backbone enables the IP Connectivity between the Roaming Partners and allows IP data routing.
 Operators also utilize GRX/IPX connectivity for negotiating SLAs as per the required QoS during Roaming operations.